fogus/spiel/echtzeitspiel/podstavec/README.markdown

 The games consists of some number of turns where all players make a simultaneous bid on a pedestal and some available balls.
 The game starts with bidding on a single pedestal.

- * Players adjust their pedestals (if applicable)
+ * Players adjust their pedestals by placing pedestalized balls into their display, swapping balls already in the display, or removing balls and pedestals from their display into their bags.
+ * Players calculate the relative color values
  * Players hide bids in their hands and simultaneously reveal
  * Player wins pedestal and any additional balls
  * Highest bid goes into the next auction
  * Lowest bids go back to players
- * Repeat until all pedestals are won, or one player wins 9
+ * Repeat until all pedestals are won, or one player holds 13

+Once the game ends, the current displays are tallied and the player with the most valuable set wins the game.

 Pedestalization
 ---------------